 Contracts will vary depending on the publisher.
 However, these warranties are beneficial as they set out to the writer the publisher’s expectations and protects the publisher in case the writer misleads regarding the book content’s originality or truthfulness.

-Breaches of the publishing contract, in particular, the warranties, will mean that remedies are available to the publisher.
+Breaching a publishing contract, in particular, the warranties, will mean that remedies are available to the publisher.
 But what remedies can publishers get?

 Publishers Can Seek Damages